418sec/node-qhash/Readme.md

 ### qhash.merge( [target,] source [,noOverwrite] )

-Deep copy the properties of the `source` hash into the `target` hash.
+Deep copy all enumerable properties of the `source` hash into the `target` hash.
 No sub-hash contained in source is reused on target, each is copied recursively.
 If `target` is not specified, the `this` object is used.
 If `noOverwrite` is set, existing properties of `target` are not modified.
 Returns `target`.

 Hashes are javascript objects that are not instanceof any class (ie, whose constructor is the same as the constructor of `{}`, `Object`).
-Non-hash objects are assigned directly, so if any properties are modified of class instances merged into `target` they will also change in `source`.
+Non-hash objects are assumed to be class instances and are assigned directly; if their properties are modified in `target`, they will also change in `source`.

     var dst = { };
     var src = { a: {b:2}, d: new Date() };